limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ![nick.png](/assets/images/posts/cyberry-walkthrough/cyberry-19.png)

-It appears that `/home/nick/invoke.sh` is a script that runs executable as `terry`.
+It appeared that `/home/nick/invoke.sh` is a script that runs any executable as `terry`.

 ![invoke.png](/assets/images/posts/cyberry-walkthrough/cyberry-20.png)

 Let's try to open a shell as `terry`.
 But before we do that, recall that a `fork()` bomb was present in `.bashrc`?
-One of the users may have this as a defence mechanism when `/bin/bash` is their shell.
+One of the users may have this as a defense mechanism when `/bin/bash` is their shell.
 It's better to use good old `/bin/sh` instead.
 It ain't pretty but it works.

 ![terry.png](/assets/images/posts/cyberry-walkthrough/cyberry-21.png)